Digital Business Management e-business

-Literature review has been developed as a foundation for the report based on the research articles and reviews of authors and concentrates on the research questions developed previously.
+Literature review has been developed as a foundation for the report based on the research articles and reviews of authors and concentrates on the research questions developed previously based on the topic – Frequent flyer programme on customer retention and customer loyalty.
 The various concepts and theories which related to customer loyalty has been analysed in the initial segments of the report.
 Further the concept of the loyalty programs in the airline industry in terms of the frequent-flier program has been analysed along with the impact of these programs on customer retention.
 The several models of the frequent-flier program and the advantages and disadvantages have also been discussed in the sections of the report.

 When analysing from the fundamental viewpoint, customer loyalty is what is exhibited by the customers towards products and services and even organisations (Pegler, 2004).
 Many researchers had analysed the significance of loyalty in enhancing an organisation’s sustainability and has defined it as differently from brand loyalty (Ferguson and Hlavinka, 2007).
 One of the significant conclusions developed by Stauss, Schmidt and Schoeler, (2005) is the formation of an attitude, expression and character by the customer towards not the product or service but the organisation itself.
 This has been furthered by Uncles, Dowling and Hammond, (2003) who identified that loyalty is the repeated purchase behaviour exhibited by a customer moderated by the characteristics and situations (Allaway, Gooner, Berkowitz and Davis, 2006).